These day, a lot of people are moonlighting as delivery drivers to earn some extra cash.

 Delivery drivers have to talk with staff from local restaurants, and rideshare drivers can wind up with chatty customers.
 Alcohol delivery services come with their own unique quirks.

 If you’re an introvert, this can be challenging.
 Yes, you could always keep quiet, but this could have a negative impact on your tips.
 At the very least, it helps if you smile, say hello, and thank your customers.

 Then again, you’ll also spend a lot of time driving around by yourself.
 That’s a lot of time to listen to music, enjoy an audiobook, or just drive around in silence.

 Most delivery services also allow for “no contact” deliveries.
 If your social anxiety makes you want to avoid human contact altogether, simply limit yourself to these deliveries.

-As you can see, there are plenty of ways to make money driving in your spare time.
+As you can see, there are plenty of apps to make money driving in your spare time.

 Whether you’re driving people around or making local deliveries, you can use these apps to be your own boss, and earn money on your own schedule.
 That’s what the gig economy is all about!

 Don't worry – we hate spam too.
 Unsubscribe at any time.